approov/web-quickstart-hcaptcha-javascript/README.md

     should be made.
 * `ApproovError` Any other error thrown during an Approov web SDK call.

+## SETTING UP API PROTECTION

+To actually protect your APIs there are some further steps:

+* The Approov service needs to be set up to provide tokens for your API.
+* Your API server needs to perform an Approov token check in addition to the steps in this frontend guide.
+Various [Backend API Quickstarts](https://approov.io/resource/quickstarts/#backend-api-quickstarts) are available to suit your particular situation depending on the backend technology used.

 ## APPROOV SERVICE SETUP

-To actually protect your APIs there are some further steps.
-The Approov service needs to be set up to provide tokens for your API.
-An [Approov Token](https://approov.io/docs/latest/approov-usage-documentation/#approov-tokens) is a short-lived cryptographically signed JWT (JSON Web Token) proving the authenticity of the call.

-Various [Backend API Quickstarts](https://approov.io/resource/quickstarts/#backend-api-quickstarts) are available to suit your particular situation depending on the backend technology used.
-You will need to implement this in addition to the steps in this frontend guide.

-These steps require access to the [Approov CLI](https://approov.io/docs/latest/approov-cli-tool-reference/), please follow the [Installation](https://approov.io/docs/latest/approov-installation/) instructions.
+The Approov service setup steps require access to the [Approov CLI](https://approov.io/docs/latest/approov-cli-tool-reference/), please follow the [Installation](https://approov.io/docs/latest/approov-installation/) instructions.

 ### ADDING API DOMAINS

-In order for Approov tokens to be added for particular API domains it is necessary to inform Approov about these.
+In order for the Approov service to provide Approov tokens for particular API domains it is necessary to inform Approov about these.
 Execute the following command:

 ```
 approov api -add your.domain -allowWeb